Magento SEO Case Study: A Comprehensive Journey from Audit to Success

 This meant that we had to make sure that each version had landing pages that were fully crawlable and indexable.

-However, we did not intend to develop a landing page for every possible combination of these numerous product variations because it would clog the site with massive volumes of near-identical material.
+However, we did not intend to develop a landing page for every possible combination of these multiple product variations because it would clog the site with massive volumes of near-identical material.

 There would be no point in having so many pages created in order to attract only a little more revenue.
 There had to be a more elegant way of dealing with this problem that could provide improvement with more focus.